Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Implementation Details of the Variants of PATE

 \subsection{Details of Weighting}

-The weighting approach does not change PATE hyperparameters in contrast to the other personalized variants.
-Nonetheless, sensitive data has to be grouped budget-wise before being provided to the teachers as in vanishing PATE.
-The teachers are then given weights according to the budgets \st all weights sum up to the number of teachers.
-Following \Cref{fig:find_ratios}, weights can be set to their corresponding budgets divided by the average budget.
+Following~\Cref{fig:find_ratios}, weights can be set to their corresponding budgets divided by the average budget.
 Thus, all hyperparameters can remain unchanged while their optimization regarding the accuracy of teachers and voting still holds.